-220 was officially chartered in the Kansas City Council on 1 September 1937, though certificates weren't officially issued until 4 November 1937.
-Most members have been traced in previous troops together going back to a few years, with some of the earliest members going back to 1924.
-Reports in the local newspaper state that in the first few meetings, there were as many as 13 scouts.
+On 1 September 1937, Troop 220 officially chartered with the Boy Scouts of America, though certificates weren't officially issued until 4 November 1937.
+Many of the original members have been traced in previous troops together going back to a few years, with some of the earliest members being active in scouting as early as 1924.
+Reports in the local newspaper, The Lee's Summit Journal, state that in the first few meetings, there were as many as 13 scouts as part of the troop.

-Our first sponsor was the Triangle Club.
-They stood for cooperation – to serve god , service to the community and service to neighbors.
-It also was for helping each other and for the advancement of the business educational and social welfare of the community.
+The Triangle Club was the first sponsor for Troop 220 in Lee's Summit.
+This club stood for cooperation: to serve god, service to the community, and service to neighbors.
+They stood for helping each other, and for the advancement of the business educational and social welfare of the local community.

-1942, the Lion's Club took over the sponsorship for 220, and the meeting location was moved to the local Methodist Church.
-220 met here until 1949.
-Pack 3-220 was formed during this time period on 3 June 1943 with 25 cubs, being officially chartered on 1 July 1943.
+1942, the Lion's Club officially took over the sponsorship for 220, and the meeting location was moved to the local Methodist Church, where the troop met until 1949.
+The organization grew during this time, and on 3 June 1943, Pack 3-220 was formed with 25 cub scouts and officially chartered on 1 July 1943.

 In 1949, the troop and local population grew to a point that a second unit was necessary.
 The Lee's Summit United Methodist Church and the Lee's Summit Christian Church were designated as the two sponsors for these units.
 The Methodist church received the Cub Pack, which would be renumbered to 264 to go alongside their new troop, 264.
 Lee's Summit Christian Church received Troop 220, which created a new Cub Pack to go with it.